 Panda Dome Essential — Most Basic Premium Plan

 Panda’s Dome Essential package is basically the free antivirus mentioned above, with a couple of added extras:

-- Real-time antivirus protection.
-Works with Windows, Mac, and Android devices.
+- Real-time antivirus protection (Windows, Mac, and Android devices).

-Panda Dome Essential also includes the free version of Panda’s VPN, with the 150 MB daily data allowance.
+Panda Dome Essential also includes the free version of Panda’s VPN, with the same 150 MB/day data allowance.

-The price of Dome Essential for one device is fairly cheap in comparison to other brands’ basic packages.
+At $23.99 / year, the price of Dome Essential for 1 device is fairly cheap in comparison to other brands’ basic packages.
 However, basic packages from competitors like McAfee do offer a couple more features for a similar price (especially with first-year discounts).
 But if you’re looking for a basic premium antivirus package, Panda Dome Essential is not a bad option.

 Panda Dome Advanced — Good Value Plan

-Panda Dome Advanced includes all of the features in the Dome Essential package, as well as:
+Panda Dome Advanced costs $28.49 / year for 1 device, and includes all of the features in the Dome Essential package, as well as: